JosePaumard/2021_Chti-JUG-live-demo/Readme.md

 This is the repository of the code shown at the Chti JUG, Sept 2021.

-It shows some of the features Java 17 users can expect:
+It shows some features Java 17 users can expect:

 - string blocks
 - various ways of creating lists